 That said, the conventional wisdom on when the market is most active and favourable for selling looks like this:

-You’ll notice we’ve highlighted March as the best to launch your sale if you want to sell fast.
+You’ll notice we’ve highlighted March as the best time to launch your sale if you need to sell your house fast.

 More on that in a bit.